Long-Term Care Insurance Denials of Benefits

 Long-term care policies are purchased by those who wish to be financially responsible by ensuring nursing home care can be paid for.
 Some of the companies that provide such coverage include Genworth, Metlife, Conseco, UNUM, AEGON, Prudential and John Hancock.
 Policyholders with long-term care coverage pay hundreds or thousands of dollars in premiums for the peace of mind of knowing an insurer will pay in case nursing home admission becomes necessary.
 Unfortunately, it is common for insurers not to pay.

-When benefits for nursing home or assisted living care are denied after paying long-term care insurance premiums, you are encouraged to speak with San Mateo County elder abuse lawyers as soon as possible.
+When benefits for nursing home or assisted living care are denied after paying long-term care insurance premiums, you are encouraged to speak with California elder abuse lawyers as soon as possible.

 Some of the Tactics Used to Deny Nursing Home & Assisted Living Coverage Under Long-Term Care Policies